JBHemloque/SINBot/README.md

 To start the bot just run
 `node server.js`.

+The bot doesn't include an uncaught exception handler, so I highly recommend running the bot with a process manager like pm2.

 # Updates
 If you update the bot, please run `npm update` before starting it again.
 If you have issues with this, you can try deleting your node_modules folder and then running